getsigit/homebrew-tap/README.md

 # siGit Code Homebrew tap

 [siGit Code](https://github.com/getsigit/sigit) is a local coding agent from [smbCloud](https://smbcloud.xyz/).
 It runs on your machine.
 No API keys, no cloud round-trips.
+Its home is [code.sigit.si](https://code.sigit.si).

 siGit Code has two modes: